Removing the Tripod from HDRIs

 For any 360° panorama, removing the thing that the camera is attached to is one of the main challenges.

-When shooting an HDRI from a tripod, you have essentially two options:
+When shooting an HDRI from a tripod, you have essentially three options:

 Using viewpoint optimization shots